dmjio/compiler-in-haskell/README.md

 The language is:

 1. compiled;
-    2. object oriented;
+2. object oriented (you could just use the imperative part);
 3. (not implemented yet) garbage collected

 As valgrind doesn't work on my Mac, I decided to leave the gc part unfinished.